KaleabShawel/freeCodeCamp-web-quiz-project/README.md

 This project is built in HTML and CSS languages. it takes student info and gives them the quiz.

-This mainly project focus on form Element.
+This project mainly focuses on form Element.

 ![quiz!](./image/quiz.JPG)